 You should have a detailed internal policy which provides an escalation procedure in case of data breaches.
 At DLA Piper we developed a detailed methodology which is based on the experience of all the partners of our cybersecurity team that I will touch – but I cannot fully disclose since it is proprietary – in a future post.

-If you don’t comply with the To-Do list, here are the fines under the GDPR
+If you don’t comply with these data breach best practices, here are the potential fines

 Your data breach strategy might help also the NIS Directive cybersecurity compliance program